-With respect to comments mentioned in the report issued by Secretarial Auditors, we would like to state that, the Company has advanced interest free loans to safeguard interest of small businesses in need on account of COVID pandemic's impact.
-Apart from these, the points mentioned in the said report are self-explanatory and necessary measures will be taken by the Board to adhere to the regulatory requirements.
+With respect to comments mentioned in the report issued by Secretarial Auditors, we would like to state that, the Company has advanced interest free loans prior to the reporting period to safeguard interest of small businesses in need on account of COVID pandemic's impact and has revised the terms recently to charge interest as per the requirements of the Act.
+The matters pertaining to IEPF are already being addressed with Registrar of Companies.
+Apart from these, with respect to other comments mentioned, the Company has already effected corrective measures and is now compliant with provided aspects.
+Marginal delays highlighted have occurred on account of events beyond the control of the management.
+Further, rest of the points mentioned in the said report are self-explanatory and necessary measures will be taken by the Board to adhere to the regulatory requirements.